Statistical inference for the probability of necessity for causal attribution: Causal attribution measure and the challenge for inference

-In randomized experiments with the monotonicity assumption, $\PN$ is point identified, and the construction of confidence intervals for $\PN$ follows the standard procedure.
-Let $\hat \PN$ and $\hat \sigma^2$ denote the estimators of $\PN$ and its asymptotic variance, respectively, such as those proposed by \citet{cai2005variance}.
-We can construct the following confidence interval for $\PN$,
+In randomized experiments with the monotonicity assumption, $\PN$ is point identified and standard Wald-type confidence intervals can be constructed.
+Let $\widehat\PN$ and $\widehat\sigma^2$ denote estimators of $\PN$ and its asymptotic variance.
+A confidence interval for $\PN$ is

-Here $\Phi(\cdot)$ is the standard normal distribution function. $\CI_1$ is constructed using the $\alpha/2$ and $1-\alpha/2$ quantiles of the asymptotic distribution of $\hat \PN$.
-It is a confidence interval for $\PN$ with asymptotical confidence level $1-\alpha$.
-However, without the monotonicity assumption, $\PN$ is not identified, and $\CI_1$ is no longer valid.
+where $\Phi(\cdot)$ is the standard normal distribution function.
+However, without the monotonicity assumption, $\PN$ is generally not point identified and $\CI_1$ is no longer valid.

-We briefly review the procedure for constructing confidence intervals for parameters that are not point identified.
-The confidence intervals for $\PN$ crucially rely on the lower and upper bounds, because the interval $[L,U]$ provides the range of possible values that $\PN$ can take based on the observed data.
-We need to construct estimators of $L$ and $U$, establish their asymptotic distributions, and apply methods developed in the partial identification literature \citep[e.g.,][]{imbens2004confidence, stoye2009more, romano2008inference, romano2010inference} to construct confidence intervals for $\PN$.
-Suppose we have available $N^{1/2}$-consistent and asymptotically normal estimators $\hat L$, $\hat U$ of $L$, $U$, with asymptotic variances consistently estimated with $\hat \sigma_L^2$, $\hat \sigma_U^2$, respectively.
-Intuitively, one may first consider the following confidence interval,